 When is Amazon Prime Day 2020?

-Will Amazon Prime Day be delayed this year?
+Will Amazon Prime Day 2020 be delayed?

 What will the best Amazon Prime Day 2020 deals be?